Is A College Education Still Necessary?

 This is inclusive of the other benefits that come with it, such as increased pay and opportunities for advancement across careers.

 A college degree not only serves as a safety net that you can fall back on but something to push you forward as well.

 You will probably be better off having a college degree than not having one.

 The college experience is one of those things that have long-term benefits.

-This means that having a college education can better your life and the lives of those around you as well.
+This means that a college education can better your life and the lives of those around you.

 Check out these funny college quotes before you leave!